valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 ]
 ---

-Redis includes the `redis-benchmark` utility that simulates running commands done by N clients while at the same time sending M total queries.
+Valkey includes the `redis-benchmark` utility that simulates running commands done by N clients while at the same time sending M total queries.
 The utility provides a default set of tests, or you can supply a custom set of tests.